eclipse-californium/californium/MIGRATION_HINTS_4.md

 The `DefaultCipherSuiteSelector` supports now `CertificateAuthenticationMode.WANTED` even if no common client certificate type is available.
 It omits the `CertificateRequest` in this case.

+The `InMemoryConnectionStore` removes now `Connection`s without `Principals` when the ip-address is reused.

+Using the `DTLS.APPLICATION_AUTHORIZATION_TIMEOUT` removes now connections with anonymous clients after that timeout, if the application doesn't authorize them using the `ApplicationAuthorizer`.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: